-A 5% dilution and 10 % mining loss factor applied.
+A 10% dilution and 5 % mining loss factor applied at Syama North,.
 All Inferred material is treated as waste and is excluded from Reserve Reporting.
-However, at A21 central west, currently operating, site has applied 10% dilution and 5% mining loss.

 Inferred Mineral Resources are not included in the pit optimisation and pit design.
 A mining and production schedule were completed with Inferred Mineral Resource treated as waste.
 As a result, the conversion of Inferred Mineral Resource to processed product is not required for the overall financial viability of the project.